lydiastepanek/pen-loop-dot-io-archive/src/content/posts/i-built-an-anti-phishing-app-heres-what-i-learned-and-why-i-hate-stripe.md

 For example, Is This Phishy told you that an attachment might be suspicious, but it didn’t show you that someone named John Delacroix last edited the attachment.
 Similarly, Is This Phishy told you that an email contained a rarely seen link, but it didn’t show you that the link was hosted in Korea.

 ![](/images/posts/sony.png "sony hack")
-<center>Check out my terrible attempts at writing funny marketing copy at toophishy.com/how-it-works.</center>
+<div class="image-caption">Check out my terrible attempts at writing funny marketing copy at toophishy.com/how-it-works.</div>

 In short: Is This Phishy showed you beige flags; Too Phishy shows you red flags.